 (Written by our “Green School Committee”)

 As you probably know by now, Green Schools is an international programme created to help our environment.
-There are many different themes such as: Litter and Waste, Energy, Water and this year’s theme of Travel.
+There are many different themes such as: Litter and Waste, Energy, Water, travel and this year’s theme ‘Biodiversity’.

 Our Current theme: Biodiversity